Frequently asked questions

 General information, rules concerning studies

-Which rules apply to my studies?
+What rules and requirements apply to my studies?

 I am a student from another Faculty; do I have to sign the Declaration on Scientific Integrity?